FifoF/novelette/README.md

 Expected release mid-April 2023.
 Before I release it, I must wait for 2023 binaries on my platform.
 They are custom-built, beyond my control.

-Update: April 19, 2023: Almost ready for beta testing.
+Update: April 20, 2023: Almost ready for beta testing.
 At this point, there are "no known bugs" and the command set is reasonably stable.
 Might do some under-the-hood modifications, or not.
 Working on the documentation, so there are places where the docs are incomplete or incorrect.
 Testing welcome!
-Still waiting for 2023 binaries.
+Finally upgraded to TeXlive2023.